 ILSSA member-subscribers receive the Quarterly in the mail; non-members are also welcome to subscribe.
 You may order all available back issues at a discount when first subscribing, or choose from what is available below: prices include shipping in the USA.
 Institutions, please note that you may subscribe to Impractical Labor in Service of the Speculative Arts as a periodical through EBSCO!

-Sent on March 21, at the onset of the COVID-19 pandemic as experienced in the USA, a call for impractical laborers to contibute to A Trying Time: An ILSSA Quaranzine for Working Together, Alone and to reflect upon their practice for the Surveying the 2nd State of the ILSSA Union.
-Both projects are currently ongoing.
+Sent in March 2020, at the onset of the COVID-19 pandemic as experienced in the USA, a call for impractical laborers to contibute to A Trying Time: An ILSSA Quaranzine for Working Together, Alone and to reflect upon their practice for the Surveying the 2nd State of the ILSSA Union.
+Both projects are currently ongoing as of spring 2021.

 ILSSA Frameworks asks impractical laborers What frameworks are essential supporting structures for your practice?
 The question was first posed to ILSSA members and friends on the ILSSA Listserv in May 2019.
 Eleven themes emerged: Handwork, Risk, Questions, Care, Attention, Environment, Routine, Pace, Community, Embodiment, and Alternatives.
 Members' listserv responses were edited, organized thematically, and published in the zine ILSSA Frameworks: Notes toward a theory of practice.
 Each theme was handset and printed letterpress on a separate sheet of paper.
 ILSSA member-subscribers received the zine and packet of eleven letterpress printed prompts in late July 2019, and shipped their responses directly to the gallery Unrequited Leisure in Nashville, TN.
 Prompts handset and letterpress printed by Local 347 Shop FS Bridget Elmer and Local 917 Shop RC Emily Larned.
 Zine was designed by 917 RC and printed Riso by 347 FS.